polterguy/magic.endpoint/README.md

 files/modules/foo/bar.get.hl
 ```

-Notice, only the _"magic"_ part of your URL is rewritten, before the verb is appended to the URL, and
+**Notice** - Only the _"magic"_ part of your URL is rewritten, before the verb is appended to the URL, and
 finally the extension _".hl"_ appended.
 Then the file is loaded and parsed as Hyperlambda, and whatever
-arguments you pass in, either as query parameters, or as your JSON payload URL encoded form arguments, etc,
+arguments you pass in, either as query parameters, or as your JSON payload, URL encoded form arguments, etc,
-is appended into your resulting lambda node's **[.arguments]** node, as arguments to your Hyperlambda file
+is appended into your resulting lambda node's **[.arguments]** node as arguments to your Hyperlambda file
 invocation.
 The resolver will never return files directly, but is only able to execute Hyperlambda files,
-so by default there is no way to simply get files.
+so by default there is no way to get static files, unless you create a Hyperlambda endpoint that returns
+a file somehow.

-The default resolver will never allow the client to resolve files outside of your main _"/files/modules/"_
+The default resolver will only allow the client to resolve files inside your _"/files/modules/"_
-folder.
-This allows you to safely keep files that other parts of your system relies upon inside your dynamic _"/files/"_
+folder and _"/files/system/"_ folder.
+This allows you to safely keep files that other parts of your system
-folder, without accidentally creating endpoints, clients can resolve, resulting in breaches in your security.
+relies upon inside your dynamic _"/files/"_ folder, without accidentally creating endpoints, clients can
-Only characters a-z, 0-9 and '-', '\_' and '/' are legal characters for the resolvers, and only lowercase
+resolve, resulting in breaches in your security.
+Only characters a-z, 0-9 and '-', '\_' and '/' are legal
-characters, to avoid file system incompatibilities between Linux and Windows.
+characters for the resolvers, and only lowercase characters to avoid file system incompatibilities between
+Linux and Windows.
+There is _one exception_ to this rule though, which is that the resolver will resolve
+files and folder starting out with a period (.) character, since this is necessary to allow for having
+_"hidden files"_ being resolved as endpoints - Which is a requirement to make things such as
+Apple's _".well-known"_ endpoints being resolved.

 Below is probably the simplest HTTP endpoint you could create.
 Save the following Hyperlambda in a
 file at the path of `modules/magic/foo1.get.hl` using for instance your Magic Dashboard's